 The three developmental stages of romantic relationships

-Below are concise definitions of the Boon-Holmes Three Developmental Stages of Romantic Relationships:
+Below are the concise definitions of the Boon-Holmes Three Developmental Stages of Romantic Relationships:

 1. Romantic Love Stage: During this stage, the couples experience an outpouring of positive feelings or a state of romantic euphoria.
 This stage also involves an idealization of the partner.
 Boon and Holmes argued that love and trust are essentially undifferentiated or interchangeable during the romantic love stage because the involved couples strongly believe that their relationship will prosper.
 Their high hopes overshadow any fears and doubts about each and their entire relationship.